This is the second part of photovoltaic solar panels topic.

 To build solar panels parallel rows, it is necessary leave a distance d between the rows which is calculated in the following way:

-Here are the examples of characteristic curves of solar panel.
+Here are the examples of characteristic curves of a solar panel.
 The black curve is the current-tension (I-V) characteristic curve and the green curve is the power-tension curve (P-V).
-Note the red dot which is the maximum power point.
+Note the red dot which is the Maximum Power Point.
 All solar panels follow this pattern curve.
-Usually these curves are provided by the manufacturer.
+Usually, these curves are provided by the manufacturer.

 Temperature and solar radiation also influence the curve.
 Influence by solar radiation:

 Materials for photovoltaic cells

 There are various materials to build photovoltaic modules, usually, the material is silicon, however, there are various types of silicon and other materials.

 The monocrystalline silicon has a homogeneous molecular structure, here is the final product of monocrystalline cell.